ataylor89/diary/analysisoftheworld.md

 In fact, I have proven it

-I have proven, beyond a debout, that terrorists in the US military are the biggest cause of these emergencies
+I have proven, beyond a doubt, that terrorists in the US military are the biggest cause of these emergencies

 This brings us to a conclusion